ncoudsi/ft_server/README.md

 Install MariaDB.
 It is a fork of MySQL, and will be your database management tool. <br/>

 **line 20 :** `RUN                      apt-get -y install libnss3-tools` <br/>
-Insall libnss3-tools, wich will be usefull later on to make the SSL certificate. <br/>
+Install libnss3-tools, which will be usefull later on to make the SSL certificate. <br/>

 At this point, you have installed all the packages you need to run your container properly.
 I recommend you to do some testing here before going further. <br/>
 You will find all the docker commands here : <br/>